MZ1387/HW_Bamazon/README.md

    * Once the update goes through, show the customer the total cost of their purchase.

-## What Each Command Should Do

-1. `node cards.js basic`

-   * This will ask you questions from previously created basic cards.

-2. `node cards.js basic [amount of cards]`

-      * This will allow you to create a new set of basic cards and then run the newly created cards.

-3. `node cards.js cloze`

-   * This will ask you questions from previously created cloze cards.

-4. `node cards.js cloze [amount of cards]`

-   * This will allow you to create a new set of cloze cards and then run the newly created cards.

 ## Concepts Implemented

 - Working with MySQL database and Node packages